flutter/website/src/content/resources/faq.md

 check out the [Project IDX Getting Started][] guide.

 [Project IDX]: https://idx.dev/
-[Project IDK Getting Started]: https://developers.google.com/idx/guides/get-started
+[Project IDX Getting Started]: https://developers.google.com/idx/guides/get-started

 Alternatively, you can use the `flutter` command from a terminal, along with one